 Click here for a list of Surveyors that can prepare your WAE.
 If they request copies of the drawings please email us for a copy or ask them to email us the request for a copy if you don't have them.
 ISC will not email drawings without written request.
 Back to Top.

 13. You will need to send a request in writing to ISC to engage our services if you haven't previously signed a fees agreement with ISC.
 When a signed agreement OR online request is received and the WAE is returned to ISC, it will be checked in detail that the initial design intent is still being achieved, generally within 24-48 hours.
 (1/2 hour fee is applicable - $110.00incl GST).
 If the WAE identifies compliance is not achieved then ISC will contact the client and advise of any necessary problems that need rectification before a final inspection is carried out.
-To send a request now Click here.
+To send a request for Final Certification now Click here.
 (Note: A fee of $88 incl.
 GST is applicable to retrieve files from archives if last access was more then 12 months prior.)

 Once the client confirms the additional rectifications have been done, ISC will advise on whether the surveyors are required to amend the WAE or whether ISC can attend to it at the final inspection.
 Note: ISC does not provide project management services.
 The construction of the stormwater system must be carried out by qualified trades, experienced in the field.
 Using unqualified or inexperienced trades can prove to be very expensive to rectify errors made.